 Each academic department recommends book titles, and appropriate grade levels for these, for inclusion in the Summer Reading List.
 Students must select two books from their suggested grade level and will be tested on these in an essay format within the first few weeks of school.
 Evaluation of the essays follows a “pass/fail” rubric; students do not receive a specific grade on their Summer Reading Essay Tests but must pass these in order to receive credit for their required English course.
 Students who choose to enroll in SJVHS’s Honors English program must read an additional required book for their appropriate grade level.
 These students will write a reaction paper on this particular book and submit their reaction papers on the first day they return to Saint John Vianney High School at the beginning of the academic year.
 AP-level students in English and US History have a separate reading list and must follow the guidelines for these courses.
 Please refer all questions about the AP English and AP US History reading lists to the respective department chairpersons.

-These books may be purchased through our Follett On-Line resource, other on-line sources, checked out of the library, or purchased and downloaded to your personal digital reader.
-Our upperclassmen, have the free digital reader installed on their tablets and may digitally download them to their tablets also.
+PLEASE NOTE: Digital copies of these books may be checked out of the SJV Library or your local library, or purchased and downloaded to your personal digital reader.
+Our upperclassmen, have the free digital reader installed on their tablets and may digitally download them to their tablets.
 These digital devices will be allowed the day of the Summer Reading Test in September.

 How to Write a Reaction Paper